hirthy/Pitchdork/README.md

 # Pitchdork

-Pitchdork is a tool for scraping and enriching information from the record review site [Pitchfork](http://pitchfork.com/).
-Frontend still to come.
+Pitchdork is a tool for scraping and enriching information from the record review site [Pitchfork](http://pitchfork.com/), created by Kevin Eder.
+I've added in some interactive charts as well as another metadata source.

 ## Download the reviews
 This command must be done before any of the extraction commands.
 It allows you to download all reviews into your MongoDB database: `rake "scrape:slurp_reviews[MINIMUM_PAGE,MAXIMUM_PAGE]"`.
 Once complete, you will have several thousand Review objects in your database containing a **url** and an **html** property.